nickboldt/maven-plugins/unique-GAV-plugin/README.txt

 To use this plugin in your own project:

-1. build it w/ `mvn3 clean install`
+1. First, build it:

+mvn3 clean install

-2. Add it to your pom.xml with this:
+2. Next, add it to your pom.xml with this:

 <build>
     <plugins>